Doctor Who Monsters, Aliens and Villains

 At the turn of the Millennium, Anne Travers, left traumatized by the Intelligence’s first attempts to enter the current universe, became convinced that millionaire Ashley Chapel would try to use a special program, the Millennium Codex, written in quantum mnemonics - the language of the Old Ones -, to summon the Intelligence to Earth, and prepared a counter spell designed to force it back into its own reality.
 However, despite the attempted aid of the Sixth Doctor, Anne’s efforts had destructive effects when it turned out that Chapel had actually been attempting to summon Saraqueazel, a being from the next universe, to serve him.
 Due to the competing laws of physics generated by Chapel’s attempt to summon Saraquazel, Anne’s attempt to banish the Intelligence, and the natural laws of the present universe, the Intelligence and Saraquazel were merged into a single entity, reality around London being altered into a semi-mystical Kingdom obeying the laws of all three universes, the three resulting ‘kingdoms’ being ruled by the altered versions of Anne, Chapel, and The Doctor’s current companion Mel.

-Although The Doctor was briefly mutated into the Valeyard - his dark possible future self ("The Trial of a Time Lord") by the unstable nature of reality in this realm, the TARDIS helped him resist The Valeyard’s influence long enough for him to convince Anne and Mel’s new selves to remember their pasts.
+Although The Doctor was briefly mutated into The Valeyard - his dark possible future self ("The Trial of a Time Lord") by the unstable nature of reality in this realm, the TARDIS helped him resist The Valeyard’s influence long enough for him to convince Anne and Mel’s new selves to remember their pasts.
 Using Mel’s experience in deciphering the original mnemonics, they were able to prepare a ‘spell’ that disrupted reality and restored the Intelligence and Saraquazel to normal by linking the three key structures of the Kingdom, although the effort resulted in Anne sacrificing herself to atone for her mistake in causing this crisis.
 Restored to normal, Saraquazel - really a benevolent entity that just wanted to go home -, undid the worst of the damage done by the ‘spells’ so that only a few people remained dead, leaving the Intelligence trapped in its prison once again while Saraquazel departed for its home universe ("Millennial Rites").
-Whether the Intelligence itself shall ever return is unknown.

 Book- The Abominable Snowmen